-- It is recommended to refrigerate fresh prepared rice.
-First, you have to cool it for one hour by breaking the rice in half and putting it in shallow containers.
-To accelerate the process of cooling it is possible to put the containers in a cold water bath.
+- I recommend to refrigerate fresh prepared rice.
+First, you have to cool it for an hour by dividing the rice in half and putting it in shallow containers.
+This cools the rice faster.
+To accelerate the process of cooling, pop the container in a cold water bath.

-- It is essential to put it in airtight containers that can keep it refrigerated.
+- It is essential to put it in refrigerator-friendly airtight containers.
 Do not stack the containers if you have more than one as this can restrict airflow and can hinder rapid cooling.

 - The rice that remains over shouldn’t be stored at room temperature for longer than two hours.
-If rice is kept at room temperature for more than that, it must be disposed of.
+If rice is kept for longer, it must be disposed of.

-- The rice must be refrigerated at a temperature below 40°F to stop the growth of spores of bacteria.
+- The rice must be refrigerated at a temperature below 40°F to stop the growth of bacteria spores.

-- Rice may be stored in the refrigerator for as long as 4 days if kept in a proper manner however, it must be discarded after it has been stored in the fridge longer than that.
+- Rice may be stored in the refrigerator for as long as four days if kept in a proper manner, however, it's wise to discarded it if longer than that.

 Can You Eat Cold Rice That Was Previously Heated?

-Rice that is cooked and properly stored in the refrigerator can be consumed in 4 days.
-Rice that is cooked, kept in the fridge, then heated, and then allowed to cool must be thrown out.
+Rice that is cooked and properly stored in the refrigerator can be consumed in four days.
+Rice that is cooked, kept in the fridge, then reheated, and then allowed to cool must be thrown out.
 This is the same for other leftovers.

 Food that was reheated but not consumed must be thrown out regardless of how quickly you return it to the refrigerator.

-You are at risk of getting food poisoning due to eating reheated food and then returned to the refrigerator is very high and is not worth the risk, similar to eating rice left out overnight.
+You are at risk of getting food poisoning due to eating reheated food and then returned to the refrigerator is very high, similar to eating rice left out overnight.

-The best method of reheating rice is using the rice cooker.
-Learn how to cook rice here.
+The best method of reheating rice is to use a rice cooker.

 Benefits of Eating Cold Rice

-In addition to being easy to get out of the fridge, eating it immediately as well as having cool rice during an extremely hot day cold rice also has certain advantages.
+In addition to being easy to get out of the fridge, eating it immediately as well as having cool rice during an extremely hot day has certain advantages.